Training structure

 Faculty of Science

-The organic chemistry module in S4 in L2 focuses on the electronic, acid-base properties and reactivity of aromatic compounds of benzene, phenol and aniline derivatives.
-In particular, the reaction mechanisms involved in nucleophilic and electrophilic substitution reactions in aromatic chemistry will be covered.
-This course builds on the basic knowledge acquired in L1 and the first semester of L2.
+The organic chemistry module in S4 in L2 focuses on the electronic and acid-base properties and reactivity of aromatic compounds derived from benzene, phenol, and aniline.
+Reaction mechanisms involving nucleophilic and electrophilic substitution reactions used in aromatic chemistry will be discussed in particular.
+This course builds on the foundations acquired in L1 and the first semester of L2.

 ECTS